 The language of Strictly Come Dancing

-If, like me, you spend your Saturday evenings with a bottle of red, agonizing over Sophie’s samba or Fiona’s foxtrot, then you should find the nearest mirror and take a long, hard look at yourself.
+If, like me, you spend your Saturday evenings with a bottle of red, agonizing over Sophie’s samba or Fiona’s foxtrot on Strictly Come Dancing, or wait impatiently for it when it’s not on, then… you should find the nearest mirror and take a long, hard look at yourself.
 You also sound like you would be my dream dance partner so join me and we can waltz through the language of Ballroom and Latin-American dancing together.

 Ahh the waltz.
 Done properly and it will make even the coldest hearts melt.
 Done poorly and critics like Craig Revel Horwood will describe it using one, fatal word.
 The waltz is defined in Oxford Dictionaries as: “a dance in triple time performed by a couple, who turn rhythmically round and round as they progress around the dance floor.”
 The first recorded use of the word ‘waltz’ is listed in the OED as 1781, noting that it was “a favourite German dance”.
 If you’re going to become a waltz aficionado, first you need to master the box step.
 This is the first, basic Waltz step and is so-called because the pattern your feet make while dancing resembles a square box shape.